jfischoff/jfischoff.github.io/data/blog/taking-plutus-for-a-spin.md

 ## Buy Ada

 To actually deploy and interact with a Plutus smart contract, you need to create a transaction on the Cardano blockchain.
 This will require spending the native currency Ada.
-You don’t need a lot to play around with Plutus.
+You don’t need a lot to play around with Plutus (actually you don't need any to use the testnet ... but how is that fun?).
 A few bucks in Ada will be enough.

 The easiest way to buy Ada is with Coinbase.
 If you don’t have a Coinbase account yet, you’ll want to install the app and set one up.
 Have fun.